gmoutsin/Compromise/README.md

 # Compromise
 ###### A simple game to be used in machine learning teaching

+A web implementation of the game can be found [here](https://gmoutsin.github.io/compromise/game).

 ## Rules

 There are three versions of the game.